yoheiy/13-0/README.md

 # DESCRIPTION

 `cdump` reads standard input and displays it with colours.
-It always show one byte with one coloured character.
+It always shows one byte with one coloured character.

 # OPTIONS